 Interceptors A and B are registered with the server ORB.
-Figure 57 shows the following interception flow:
+Figure 51 shows the following interception flow:

-- The interception point receive_request_server_contexts processes an incoming request on interceptor A, then B. Neither interception point throws an exception. - Intermediate interception point receive_request processes the request first on interceptor A, then B. Neither interception point throws an exception. - 3.
-The ORB delivers the request to the target object.
-The object throws an exception. - 4.
-The ORB calls interception point send_exception, first on interceptor B., then A, to handle the exception.
+- 1 The interception point receive_request_server_contexts processes an incoming request on interceptor A, then B. Neither interception point throws an exception. - 2 Intermediate interception point receive_request processes the request first on interceptor A, then B. Neither interception point throws an exception.

+- 3 The ORB delivers the request to the target object.
+The object throws an exception. - 4 The ORB calls interception point send_exception, first on interceptor B., then A, to handle the exception. - 5 The ORB returns the exception to the client.